l50/goutils/magefiles/README.md

 RunPreCommit updates, clears, and executes all pre-commit hooks locally.
 The function follows a three-step process:

- 1. Updates the pre-commit hooks using lint.UpdatePCHooks.
+First, it updates the pre-commit hooks.
- 2. Clears the pre-commit cache with lint.ClearPCCache to ensure a clean environment.
+Next, it clears the pre-commit cache to ensure a clean environment.
- 3. Executes all pre-commit hooks locally using lint.RunPCHooks.
+Lastly, it executes all pre-commit hooks locally.

 Example usage: